kosta1221/Yaniv-Multiplayer/PART1WEEKEND.md

 # Bonus

-- Make the game online by using the JSOBBIN like service you built.
+- Make the game online by using the JSONBIN like service you built.
 - Make the cards look like a real cards.
 - Make animations when moving cards.
 - Any Feature you wish.